 Grand National is the 54-hole facility on the RTJ Trail in Opelika, AL and is next door to the Auburn Marriott Opilika Hotel and Conference Center.
 This was our final stop on the October 2013 trip and we played the two 18 hole courses and associated par-3 track over October 10th and 11th.
 We did not stay at the Conference Center and opted for the Hampton Inn on South College Street in Auburn and were very pleasantly surprised.
 The accommodations were quite comfortable and they ran a social from Mon-Thr where they served good food, beer and soft drinks.
 All were complimentary.
-On Friday’s before home football games (Auburn Tigers) they did a complimentary tail gait party.
+On Friday’s before home football games (Auburn Tigers) they did a complimentary tailgate party.
 We thought this was a great value and a great way to save a few bucks.
 The hotel was only a 20 minute drive from the golf course.

 First on the playlist was the Links course.
 The name is misleading because the course doesn’t play anything like a traditional seaside links.
 They fancy the name because of the mounding around a lot of the greens, but this plays more like a parkland course as you wind your way through tall pine trees that beautifully frame many of the holes.
 In fact, standing on the second tee, I remarked that this course reminded me very much of Parkland at The Legends in Myrtle Beach.